 73.7 cm × 92.1 cm (29 in × 36¼ in)

-Below are some options for professionally labeling your artworks in an exhibition setting.
+Below are some options for how to label artworks in a professional exhibition setting.

 Making a map of the gallery is a good option if you want to keep the walls around your work entirely clear of other information or distractions.
 Using a floor plan of the gallery, number your works and provide a corresponding list.